HastD/rust_bike_decoder/README.md

 This implementation is intended as a research tool for investigating decoding failures and error floor phenomena in QC-MDPC codes; it is **not** designed to be cryptographically secure and does not follow all aspects of the BIKE specification.
 For an optimized implementation of the BIKE specification intended for cryptographic use, see [this constant-time software implementation](https://github.com/awslabs/bike-kem).

 For a C implementation of BGF and several other decoding algorithms, see Valentin Vasseur's [qcmdpc_decoder](https://github.com/vvasseur/qcmdpc_decoder).
-A key optimization in this code—the use of AVX2 instructions to speed up the inner loop of the bit-flipping algorithms by computing parity checks in parallel—is a direct Rust port of part of Vasseur's implementation.
+An optimization in this code—the use of AVX2 instructions to speed up the inner loop of the bit-flipping algorithms by computing parity checks in parallel—is a direct Rust port of part of Vasseur's implementation.

 ## Compiling